FreneticLLC/FreneticUtilities/README.md

 - FDS supports 32-bit integers, 64-bit integers ("longs"), 32-bit floats, 64-bit floats ("doubles"), textual strings, binary arrays.
 - FDS is case sensitive, but supports case-insensitive reads.
 - FDS supports newlines in text via `\n`, and backslashes via `\\`.
 Also available: `\r` (carriage return), `\t` (tab), `\d` (dot), `\c` (colon), `\e` (equals sign), `\x` (nothing, to allow spaces at start or end of text).
+- FDS has a developer-friendly API for interfacing with FDS data and data sections.
+- FDS has a developer-unfriendly secondary API for interfacing with raw underlying data as well.
 - FDS **DOES NOT** currently support:
 	- Lists of binary information.
 	- Multi-line keys.